Shubham-Mate/Visualizing-Selection-Sort-with-Pygame/README.md

 - Implemented proper selection sort.
 Previous version had an algorithm similiar to selection sort but not selection sort
 - Selection sort can be seen with different coloring
 - created a function which draws the bars for the values instead of directly drawing them in the mainloop
+- Fixed issue where the highest value is not fitted properly to the window height